 Similar to other service providers, your bill can include charges that help pay for costs associated with your account.

 Pays for: Billing and customer service

-Details: Administration fees go towards costs such as billing, procurement, and customer services provided by your electricity or natural gas retailer.
+Details: Administration fees go towards costs such and billing and customer services provided by your electricity or natural gas retailer.
 Each retailer sets this fee and you may be billed a flat monthly fee or a daily fee for these services.